-The Physics and Chemistry Library is located in the Clinton D. Cook Physical Sciences building.

-The University Archives in the Waterman Building contain the permanent official records of the University.
+A separate Physics and Chemistry Library is located in the Cook Physical Science Building.
+Collections in medicine and the health sciences are located in the Dana Medical Library.
+The University Archives in the Waterman Building contain the permanent, official records of the University.